 assess conflict drivers, and anticipate developments in a country or region.

-Students pursuing a regional concentration may also count six credits of related graduate language study towards a regional concentration in Africa, East and South Asia, Europe and Eurasia, Latin America, and Middle East and North Africa.
+Students pursuing a regional concentration may also count six credits of related graduate language study towards a regional concentration in Africa, East and South Asia, Europe and Eurasia, Latin America, and Middle East and North Africa, as well as pursue several certificates of advanced study.

 Maxwell’s Global Programs are another key component of a regional career track.